 and named Jigarthanda.
 Popular as "Jil Jil jigarthanda", this drink has made its way too many restaurants and drink parlours around Tamil Nadu.
 The ingredients that go into the making of the Jigarthanda drink recipe have a cooling effect on the system and are a close cousin of Falooda

 Preparation of Jigarthanda

-The main ingredients of Jigarthanda recipe are reduced full fat milk, reduced milk ice cream and two natural coolants i.e., Badam Pisin is a special edible almond gum that is taken from almond tree and Nannari Syrup.
-Badam Pisin has a lot of medicinal properties and has very cooling effect to the body.
+The main ingredients of Jigarthanda recipe are reduced full fat milk, reduced milk ice cream and two natural coolants that are Badam Pisin, which is a special edible almond gum that is taken from almond tree and Nannari Syrup.
+Badam Pisin has a lot of medicinal properties and has very cooling effect on the body.
 Nannari syrup is made from Sarsaparilla root, a pleasant smelling herb

 .
 This herb has medicinal properties and makes for great diuretic, cools the body and prevents heat strokes

 Jigarthanda requires the following ingredients:

 Badam Pisin - 1 tsp (almond gum)

 Milk - 4 and 1/2 cups, full fat milk

 Sugar - 3 tbsp

 The method of making Jigarthanda is enlisted below: